Verbal subgroups of hyperbolic groups have infinite width: Introduction

 \section{Introduction}

 In this paper we show that every non-elementary hyperbolic group $G$ is {\em verbally parabolic}, i.e., every proper verbal subgroup of $G$ has infinite width.
-This immediately implies that every group that have a non-elementary hyperbolic image is also verbally parabolic, thus giving a wide class of verbally parabolic groups.
+This immediately implies that every group having a non-elementary hyperbolic image is also verbally parabolic, thus giving a wide class of verbally parabolic groups.

 Let $F(X)$ be a free group with basis $X$ and $W \subseteq F(X)$ a subset of $F(X)$.
 An element $g \in G$ is called a {\em $W$-element} if $g$ is the image in $G$ of some word $w \in W$ under a homomorphism $F(X) \to G$.
 By $W[G]$ we denote the set of all $W$-elements in $G$ (the {\em verbal} set defined by $W$).
 The set $W[G]$ generates the {\em verbal} subgroup $W(G)$.
 The verbal subgroups of groups were intensely studied in group theory especially with respect to relatively free groups and varieties of groups (see the book \cite{Neumann} for details).
 If $W$ is finite then $W(G)$ is equal to $w(G)$ for a suitable single word $w$.
 From now on we always assume that $W$ is just a singleton $W = \{w\}$ and refer to the related verbal set and the subgroup as $w[G]$ and $w(G)$.